Particular/docs.particular.net/transports/azure-service-bus/configuration/full.md

  * `LockDuration(TimeSpan)`: The period of time that Azure Service Bus will lock a message before trying to redeliver it, defaults to 30 seconds.
  * `MaxDeliveryCount(int)`: Sets the maximum delivery count, defaults to the number of Immediate Retries + 1.
 In case Immediate Retries are disabled, the transport will default `MaxDeliveryCount` to 10 attempts.
  * `AutoDeleteOnIdle(TimeSpan)`: Automatically deletes the subscription if it hasn't been used for the specified time period.
 By default the subscription will not be automatically deleted.
- * `DescriptionCustomizer(Action<SubscriptionDescription>)`: A factory method that allows to modiy a `SubscriptionDescription` object created for the Azure Service Bus SDK.
-Use this factory method to override any (future) setting that is not supported by the Subscription API.
+ * `DescriptionCustomizer(Action<SubscriptionDescription>)`: A factory method that allows to modify a `SubscriptionDescription` object created for the Azure Service Bus SDK.
+Use this factory method to override any (future) settings that are not supported by the Subscription API.

 ## Controlling Connectivity